 Personal Investment Counselor

-The firm handles complete investment management for you, plus, you get a dedicated personal Investment Counselor.
-This person is a professional investment advisor, who will review your portfolio periodically, and keep you advised on major decisions that will affect it.
-In this way, Fisher Investments offers a much more hands-on approach than robo-advisors, which typically involve minimal human contact.
+Your Counselor is a professional investment advisor, who will review your portfolio periodically and keep you advised on evolving recommendations.
+In this way, Fisher Investments offers a much more hands-on approach than robo-advisors, which typically involve minimal human contact and use algorithms to analyze and advise

 Fisher Investments starts by determining the right portfolio for you.
-They consider the following factors in creating the asset mix:
+They consider the following factors in creating your personalized asset mix:

 - Your risk tolerance